Access to Information (GIPA)

 The term GIPA is an abbreviation for the Government Information (Public Access) Act (the GIPA Act).

-The GIPA Act provides a framework for how the public can access a NSW Government agencies records.
+The GIPA Act provides a framework for how the public can access a NSW Government agencies record.
 This framework identifies rights of access, limitations to these rights, and obligations on Council in relation to making information available to the public.
 When we speak about making a GIPA request or application, this simply means that a customer seeks access to Council records as per the rights set out in the GIPA Act.

 Council has a variety of services and functions which require collection and retention of information.
 We collect, store and retain a large volume of information which is stored in various forms and places.
-We have archives where we store historic hardcopy files, we have databases were we input information and electronic records management systems were we store documents and records.
+We have archives where we store historic hardcopy files, we have databases where we input information and electronic records management systems where we store documents and records.
 We hold onto records for a minimum retention period as set out in the State Records Act 1998, not all information has the same retention period as such, the period of time that we hold onto information, will depend on the class of information it is.

 Where possible Council publishes information on our website.
 However, in some cases it may not be possible or appropriate to publish information online.
 If you cannot find some information online, you can make a written request to access the information you are seeking.
 You have the option to make an Informal GIPA Request or a Formal GIPA Application.